RasmusRossetti/RasmusRossetti/README.md

 - 💞️ I’m looking to collaborate
   on any SaaS projects that can generate some value.
 - 📫 How to reach me
-  You can checkout my portfolio with all my links and contacting. https://relaxed-stonebraker-f8247f.netlify.app/
+  you can checkout my portfolio with all my links and contacting. https://relaxed-stonebraker-f8247f.netlify.app/

 <!---